Sustainability

 GJ | 43.83 | 40.92 | 24.27 | |

-Total energy consumption | GJ | 1,952.89 | 6,271.68 | 553.67 |
+Total energy consumption | GJ | 1,829.56 | 1,324.42 | 696.60 |

 Energy intensity | ||||

-GJ/Person | 15.50 | 11.22 | 5.90 |
+GJ/Person | 0.94 | 0.21 | 1.26 |

 - The conversion of the thermal energy value of electricity is 1kWh=0.0036GJ.

-- Electricity: 3,600KJ/kWh; gasoline 7,800kcal/L; natural gas 8,000 kcal/M3; 1 kcal=4.184J.
+- Electricity: 3,600KJ/kWh; gasoline: 7,800kcal/L; natural gas: 8,000 kcal/m³; 1 kcal=4.184J.

-Greenhouse gas inventory and management
+Greenhouse gas Management

 Overview of Welhunt’s GHG emissions

-GHG emissions (tCO2e) | 2023 | 2022 | 2021 | |
+Greenhouse gas emissions | 2023 | 2022 | 2021 | |

 ---|---|---|---|---|

-Category 1: Direct GHG emissions | 76.6071 | 39.6340 | 26.7036 | |
+Category 1: Direct greenhouse gas emissions | 76.6071 | 39.6340 | 26.7036 | |

-Category 2: Indirect GHG emissions from imported energy | 112.1535 | 94.7052 | 55.3728 | |
+Category 2: Indirect greenhouse gas emissions from imported energy | 112.1535 | 94.7052 | 55.3728 | |

-Categories 1 to 2: Total GHG emissions | 188.761 | 134.339 | 82.076 | |
+Total greenhouse gas emissions for Categories 1 and 2 | 188.761 | 134.339 | 82.076 | |

-Categories 3 to 6: Other indirect GHG emissions | Emissions from downstream transportation and distribution | 2,188,380.5080 | 1,335,937.7941 | 1,279,188.1257 |
+Categories 3-6: Other indirect greenhouse gas emissions | Category 3: Emissions from downstream transportation and distribution | 2,188,380.5080 | 1,335,937.7941 | 1,279,188.1257 |

-Emissions from employee commuting | 38.1159 | 26.9948 | 14.9319 | |
+Category 3: Emissions from employee commuting | 38.1159 | 26.9948 | 14.9319 | |

-Emissions from business travel | 722.2570 | 127.1563 | 4.6848 | |
+Category 3: Emissions from business travel | 722.2570 | 127.1563 | 4.6848 | |

-Categories 3 to 6: Total GHG emissions | 2,189,181.706 | 1,336,119.032 | 1,279,223.837 | |
+Total greenhouse gas emissions for Categories 3 to 6 | 2,189,181.706 | 1,336,119.032 | 1,279,223.837 | |

-Categories 1 to 6: Total GHG emissions | 2,189,370.466 | 1,336,253.372 | 1,279,305.913 |
+Total greenhouse gas emissions for Categories 1 to 6 | 2,189,370.466 | 1,336,253.372 | 1,279,305.913 |

 Notes: